 Masking: 55 (to adjust per image)

-I would then adjust Amount and Masking according to the image, keeping Radius and Detail to their fixed values.
+I would then adjust Amount and Masking according to the image, keeping Radius and Detail to those fixed values.

-While everything seemed to work very well when sharing photos on Instagram or online in general, when I started selling large prints it was a whole different story.
+Everything seemed to work very well when sharing photos on Instagram or online.
+But it was a whole different story when I started selling large prints.

 But this wasn’t looking good at all.
 It was a whole can of worms again.